mlinke-ai/kev_in/docs/api/solution.md

 ## PUT

-The put method is used to change attributes of an existing solutions.
+The put method is used to change attributes of an existing solution.

 ### Access